 Keeping Cool and Safe in Summer

-Keeping cool is not just a matter of comfort, hydrate, keep well, and keep yourself, loves ones, and pets safe this summer.
-The short CDC video shares tips to "prevent heat-related illnesses and deaths by staying cool, hydrated and informed."
+Keeping cool is not just a matter of comfort: Hydrate, keep well, and keep yourself, loves ones, and pets safe in the summer.
+This short CDC video shares tips to "prevent heat-related illnesses and deaths by staying cool, hydrated and informed."

-Enjoy some fun ideas from chilling your mattress and eating spicy foods, to practical ones like checking tire pressure and storing food properly.
-Here's an assortment of info to keep cool during record
+Enjoy some fun ideas, like chilling your mattress and eating spicy foods, as well as practical ideas such as checking tire pressure and storing food properly.
+Here's an assortment of info to help keep you cool in the summer heat, along with some valuable summer safety information:

 - 6 Ways to Stay Cool This Summer - Cleveland Clinic